agar3s/arena/README.md

 # arena
-Arena is a p2p communication protocol to exchange hidden information in pvp games
+Arena is a p2p communication protocol to exchange temporary hidden information in pvp games